kirbykevinson/kirbykevinson.gitlab.io/content/journal/anime/_index.md

 * 1 - CrazyBus turned into an anime

-Also I can't write reviews for shit, everything is based only on my experience, blah, blah, blah, you get it.
+Also I can't write reviews for shit, everything is based only on my experience and terribly biased towards traditional animation and 16 mm film, blah, blah, blah, you get it.